 Students are drawn from high schools and universities within commuting distance to Cambridge, with particular focus on students from Cambridge, Boston, Everett, Revere, Lynn, Brockton, Chelsea, and other gateway communities.

 Students must meet the following selection criteria:

-Links for the high school and undergraduate applications will be available February 13, 2023.
+RISE applications can be found at the links below.
+Please be sure to complete the appropriate application.
 To participate, students must be fully vaccinated for COVID-19 (including a booster), influenza, and childhood diseases.
 There are other requirements specified by the MGH Department of Occupational Health that will be covered in the on-boarding process.
 Students must be legally permitted to work in the United States.
 Students should have a cumulative GPA of 3.0 or greater on a 4.0 scale.
 Applicants should be prepared to upload a copy of their resume or CV and a copy of their most recent unofficial college transcript.
 If you have any questions about RISE, contact Don Pinkerton at email@example.com.

 Application available: February 13, 2023